hyperledger-labs/fabric-smart-client/integration/fsc/pingpong/README.md

 ii.Start()
 ```

+Depending on the specific networks, configuration files, crypto material, and so on will be generated.
+Finally, the FSC nodes will be executed in their own process.

+You can find all the generated material for the `ping pong` example [`here`](./testdata/fsc).
+There, you will find the following folders
+- `crypto` that contains all the crypto material (we use a customized version
+of Fabric's `cryptogen`), and
+- `fscnodes` that contains the FSC nodes' configurations.

 ### Initiate interactive protocols to complete given business tasks

 Now, it is time for Alice to initiate the ping pong.
 To do so, Alice must contact her